jkeefe/make-map-blink-class-10/README.md

 ##Fire Up Your Cloud Computer

 - go to [http://aws.amazon.com](http://aws.amazon.com)
-- Sign up with your Amazon account
+- Sign up with your Amazon account.
+You will be asked for your credit card, and spending money is possible here.
+But today's steps involve spinning up a "micro" server which will run a year for free.
+You'll want to shut it down to avoid being charged in a year!
-- What we want is your AWS Management Console
+- Go to the AWS Management Console
-- If you don't see "N. Virginia" next to your name, change it to that
+- If you don't see "N. Virginia" next to your name at the top, change it to that
 - Pick EC2
 - Launch an instance!
 - Pick Ubuntu